iamvery/testing-workshop/doc/WORKSHOP.md

 Write the acceptance test for this new feature.
 Model it after existing tests.
 Consider the structure of this new test:

-- Given: What state much the app have before the user interacts with it?
+- Given: What state must the app have before the user interacts with it?
 (Arrange)
 - When: What interaction does the user perform?
 (Act)
 - Then: What observation(s) must be true for the feature to be complete?
 (Assert)